krillinai/KrillinAI/README.md

 </table>

 ## 🔍 Speech Recognition Support
 _**All local models in the table below support automatic installation of executable files + model files.
-Just make your selection, and KrillinAI will handle everything else for you.**_
+Just make your selection, and Klic Studio will handle everything else for you.**_

 | Service         | Supported Platforms          | Model Options                     | Local/Cloud | Notes          |
 |-----------------|------------------------------|-----------------------------------|-------------|----------------|